Menus & Nutrition

 Menu cards help make it easy to find important details about your food choices.

-For more information about menu tags, including an explanation of our allergen labeling standards, please click here to visit the special dietary needs section of this website.
+For more information about menu tags, including an explanation of our allergen labeling standards, please continue reading below.

 Looking for an easy way to make healthier dining choices on campus?
 Look for the DineSmart logo on menu cards!
 Items with that label are DineSmart approved—and a smart choice!